 GoalZero Venture 35

 Never be left without power — because you never know when you might need it.

-Whether you need to recharge your phone, camera, or light source, the Goal Zero Venture 30 (via Amazon) is the perfect day hiker’s companion.
+Whether you need to recharge your phone, camera, or light source, the Goal Zero Venture 35 is one of those cool hiking accessories every hiker will appreciate.

-Featuring an IPX6 weatherproof rating, it can withstand heavy sprays of water and is completely dust proof.
+Featuring an IPX67 weatherproof rating, it can withstand being submerged in 1 meter of water for up to 30 minutes and is completely dustproof.

 Bringing along your own water filtration system has huge advantages.

 You don’t have to carry as much water and can drink from the sources you encounter along the way — including streams and rivers.